yaxu/tidal-workshop/advanced/japan.md

 = | 6 |7|8| 9|
 ```

-You can see that `4` fits in `2`, so you get a new event equalling
+You can see that the event with the value of `4` fits in the event
+with value of `2`, so you get a new event equalling their sum `6`.
+You
-their sum `6`.
-You can see that the onset and duration is the
+can see that the onset and duration is the interection, which in this
-interection, which in this case is just the onset and duration of the
+case is just the onset and duration of the original event with the
-original event with the value `4`.
+value `4`.